rodan/atlas430/README.md

   * *Analog Devices AD7789* adc IC
   * *Cypress FM24xxx* i2c FRAM IC
   * *Texas Instruments TCA6408* IO expander
-* Makefile-based build, source code tag file and document generation, flashing, code static scan, automatic version incrementation
+* Makefile-based build, source code tag file and document generation, code static scan
 * a Makefile driven collection of unit tests for different drivers
-* generic scripts for checking the build environment, flashing uCs, version control, RTC initialization
+* shell scripts for checking the build environment, flashing uCs, version incrementation, RTC initialization

 ### software requirements

 the entire development is done on a Gentoo Linux using makefiles, vim, the ti toolchain and gdb. while none of those are a requirement to making the library part of any msp430 project, it happens to be the beaten road. the library can be used in the following ways:

-#### via a special project makefile (in a linux environment).
+#### via a special project makefile (in a linux environment)

 see [this Makefile](https://github.com/rodan/sigdup/blob/master/firmware/Makefile) for the perfect example. **REFLIB_ROOT** defines the path to where this reference library has been cloned, **TARGET** represents the target microcontroller and [config.h](https://github.com/rodan/sigdup/blob/master/firmware/config.h) will be automatically expanded into compilation macros (-DFOO arguments to be sent to gcc). if **TARGET** is not hardcoded in the Makefile, then the user needs to provide it as an argument to make: